miwoh/create-automation-docs/README.md

 *Confluence Authentication Error:* Double-check your API Token.
 It is not your login password.
 You must generate it from the Atlassian ID management page.

 ## 📄 License
-use away, i dont care.
+Use away, i dont care.
 Do take notice of the licenses of the dependencies though.